-The following selected financial information for each of the years in the three year period ended December 31, 1997 has been derived from the Company's consolidated financial statements.
-The information presented below should be read in conjunction with, and is qualified in its entirety by reference to, "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the Company's consolidated financial statements and the notes incorporated by reference in this Prospectus.
+The following selected financial information for each of the years in the three year period ended December 31, 1997 and for the three month periods ended March 31, 1997 and March 1998, have been derived from the Company's consolidated financial statements.
+The selected financial information for the three months ended March 31, 1997 and 1998 include, in the opinion of management, all adjustments (consisting only of normal and recurring adjustments) necessary for a fair presentation of the Company's financial position and results of operations at such dates and for such periods.
+The results of operations for the three months ended March 31, 1998 are not necessarily indicative of results for a full fiscal year.
+The information presented below should be read in conjunction with, and is qualified in its entirety by reference to, "Management's Discussion and Analysis of Financial statements and the notes incorporated by reference in this Prospectus.